tlwilliams895/gis-devops/src/objectives.rst

 - Explain idempotence in REST
 - Explain statelessness in REST
 - Use and design RESTful URLs, including nested resources and query/filtering parameters
+- Defintion of Sensitive Data Exposure vulnerability
+- Proper guidance on Hashing and Salting passwords

 .. _week03-day2-objectives: